Position

 How much does a Air Traffic Control Specialist make?

-Air Traffic Control Specialists play a crucial role in ensuring the safety and efficiency of air travel.
-They earn a competitive salary that reflects their important work.
-The average yearly salary for this job is around $76,877.
-This means that, on average, Air Traffic Control Specialists make a good living.
+Air Traffic Control Specialists play a crucial role in ensuring safe and efficient air travel.
+They earn a competitive salary that reflects the importance of their work.
+The average yearly salary for an Air Traffic Control Specialist is around $76,100.
+This figure can vary based on experience, location, and other factors.

 View Air Traffic Control Specialist jobs nearby